openid/OpenID4VP/README.md

 # README #

+### Current WG-Draft

+The current WG-Draft version is built automatically from the master branch and can be accessed at: https://openid.github.io/OpenID4VP/openid-4-verifiable-presentations-wg-draft.html

 ### Running Tests ###
 This repository contains examples from the specifications and the JSON schema definitions extracted as separate files in the directories